econ-ark/Life-Cycle-Prime-Time/content/life-cycle-prime-time.md

 ## Indirect Inference Described

 Even if one knew all the parameters of the model (the consumer's coefficient of relative risk aversion, etc), solving an optimization problem that includes the many real-world complications described above (especially those due to uncertainty) is such a formidable problem that it only became possible about 25 years ago (and solving the models took days).

-%% MNW: I won't change it, but I think that should be *35* years.
-And taking "days" would depend on how many features were in the model.
-This feels vague.

 But of course we do not know the best values to choose for unobservable parameters like relative risk aversion and time preference rates.
 The increasingly standard approach to this problem is the method of 'indirect inference.'